minhducngo85/Angular/KeycloakAngularSpringBoot/README.md

 - create a new client 'angular-demo' - take a look at picture: keycloak-client.png
 ![img not found](./Keycloak-Client.png)

+### Angular Client
-2. Integrate Keycloak with angular
+1. Integrate Keycloak with angular
 - create a new angular project ng new keycloak-frontend
 - go to working directory 'cd keycloak-frontend' and then let's install dependencies: